Karuta & Hyakunin Isshu

 However, it is a feature of this game.

-So, any sentence could be a pair for this game if the first letter is the same as the other part.
-Therefore, there are thousands of Karuta games in Japan.
+Any sentence can be a pair in this game if the first letter matches the other part(the picture card).
+As a result, there are thousands of Karuta games in Japan.

-By that, the Karuta game is primarily played by children as a form of education.
+By that, the children primarily play it as a form of education.

 Fun fact of the Hyakunin Isshu

 The Hyakunin Isshu is an ancient card game.
-Thus, there are always official competitions held in Japan every year.
+Thus, we always have official competitions held in Japan every year.
 Seriously, it is genuinely enormous.

 In each official competition, players need to wear a kimono.
 However, the commissioner allows flexible uniforms, such as T-shirts or jerseys.